MustafaAbbasi98/Deep-Learning-Projects/Facial Keypoint Detection in Tensorflow 2/README.md

 This repository contains a jupyter notebook showing how to implement a custom convolutional neural network (CNN) from scratch in Tensorflow 2 to detect landmarks/keypoints from people's faces.

-## Instructions:
-- Please unzip and extract the faces and landmarks into a separate folder.
-- Please follow the steps in the jupyter notebook closely.

 You will learn how to:
 - Preprocess faces and landmarks.
 - Perform data augmentations on BOTH faces and landmarks.